 Here’s some of the best tools for bloggers to grow your blog traffic with:

 The Best Tools For Bloggers Social Media Marketing

 One popular method of getting traffic, outside of SEO is Social Media.
 Some people are even able to get incredible results from growing their social media followers quickly.

-Social Media can be time-consuming so make sure you use your time effectively.
+But Social Media can be time-consuming and sometimes not get the results you might expect.
+So make sure you use your time effectively.
 You could even try this method of doing your Social Media in 1 hour a day.
-But despite it being potentially time-consuming, social media can be one of the best tools for bloggers to quickly drive traffic to their blog.

 The best way to approach Social Media though, is to focus on one social media network at a time.
 And work on it until you start getting results.
 Don’t make the mistake of spreading yourself too thin.
-You shouldn’t feel like you need to be on every platform.
+And you definitely shouldn’t feel like you need to be on every platform.

-There are tons of tools that will help you manage, schedule and create social media posts.
+But before you delve into Pinterest.
+Let’s take a quick look at some of the social media tools that will help you manage, schedule and create social media posts.
 Here are some of the best tools for bloggers, especially beginners to help you get started: